|Country Number (22)||1967 and 1981||FIRST WAVE / SECOND WAVE|

 Venezuela therefore bought the standard package of the GROUP A to E stories that were dubbed into Spanish.

-BBC records indicate that Marco Polo and The Reign of Terror were purchased at the same time as the other eleven, but the sales were subsequently "cancelled" (see the page covering the Spanish dubs for more on this).
+BBC records indicate that royalty payments were made to the rights holders of Marco Polo and The Reign of Terror at the same time as the other eleven serials, but that the payments were subsequently "cancelled" (see the page covering the Spanish dubs for more on this).
+This was likely to be an administration error (i.e. a cheque was sent in error to the script-writer, and later refunded or set-off as a credit for a future sale) than an indication that an actual sale of either serial had been made.

 Venezuela did not screen The Chase which at the time had been withdrawn from sale during 1967.